jowo-io/next-auth-pubkey/examples/prisma/README.md

 ## About

-This example uses the [Prisma ORM](https://www.prisma.io/) to connect to a MySql database which is used for storage of pubkey auth session data.
+This example uses the [Prisma ORM](https://www.prisma.io/) to connect to a MySql database which is used for storage of pubkey data.

 ## Getting Started